8 min

 What are your next plans for the fairytale brand?

 "Further plans with the fairytale brand are that I have moved the entire production to the Czech Republic, I have my own workshop and studio, where I now employ 2 designers who work for me.
 We now sew our own products, I buy my own materials, which are made directly for us.
-So the plan is to go my own way, to employ young people to give them job opportunities and generally to do things my own way and grow and grow.”
+So the plan is to go our own way, employ young people to give them job opportunities and generally do everything our own way and grow and grow."

 Who is your streetwear inspiration?
 Whose dressing style do you admire?

 "There is probably no one whom I admire as an ultra.
-There are certain people who have done great things, for example Virgil Abloh, who was the chief designer for Louis Vuitton and founded the Off-White brand, he was a terribly inspiring person.
-I took his death quite hard, because he was a great inspiration and I really value his work in general.
+There are certain people who have done great things, for example Virgil Abloh, who was the chief designer for Louis Vuitton and founded the Off-White brand, he was a very inspiring person.
+I took his death quite hard because he was a great inspiration and I really value his work in general.
 This person inspired me to start making clothes.
-Otherwise, I look for inspiration in streetwear in old art and old clothing.
-It is the best for me.
-I don't look at trends, but I try to come up with something new that could be worn, and with that comes the new collection, which is a completely different concoction than what I've done up until now."
+Otherwise, I look for inspiration in streetwear in old art and old dressing."
+It's the best for me.
+I don't look at trends, but I try to come up with something new that could be worn, and with that comes the new collection, which is a completely different concoction than what I've been doing so far."

 …